AlbMej/Code-Breakers/The Assignment/code_busters.md

 This approach is not considered great style, but it is easy and appropriate for this case.

 ## Your mission
+1. Add support to the Cipher class for codeword substitution ciphers.

-1. Finish the implementation of the class `CipherCracker`.
+2. Finish the implementation of the class `CipherCracker`.
 A `CipherCracker` object should store a ciphertext that you are trying to decode.
 It should separate out the preamble from the beginning of the ciphertext.
 Finish implementing the methods called `decode`, `quality`, `mostlikelydecode`, and `mostlikelycodeword`.
 The description of the desired input and output of each method is given in the skeleton code.